 Can You Make A No Win No Fee Data Breach Claim For The Accidental Destruction Of Personal Data?

 Generally, under a CFA, you will not have to pay any fees to your solicitor if your claim does not succeed.
-Successful claimants will pay a success fee, which is taken as a small percentage of your compensation.
+Successful claimants will pay a success fee, which is taken as a small percentage of your awarded compensation.

 For more information on how our panel of data breach solicitors could help you with your claim for the accidental destruction of your personal data, contact our advisors.